Thanood/monterey-user-manual/github/contact-manager-tutorial.md

 We are at the very important point in the "conversation" with the Monterey wizard, because the click on the `Next` button (marker 1 on Image 5) will result with Monterey's **workflow form** (Image 6).
 While at this time, this form is a simple listview enumerating the steps needed to build this app, this will eventually become a real, user programmable workflow - one of Monterey's most attractive features.

+Another important point: Monterey is fully capable to detect the "type" of each project - in this case, it recognized that this project is created by Aurelia-CLI and will **automatically create the content of this workflow form**.

 In this specific case, please accept all options, ensuring that the build process will start as soon as you click on the `Next` button (marker 1 on Image 6)
 <br>
 <p align=center>